 ‘Gregarious, talkative and funny, Vaude was much loved; his name was a household word.

 In returning that attachment, he showed an understanding of his public’s need for mirth and camaraderie in the hard years of the Depression.’

 – Australian Dictionary of Biography

-The Don would end up scoring 974 runs in the series, still an all-time record.
-Australia came from behind to win 2 – 1 and regain the Ashes.
+The series was hard fought, but Bradman’s batting heroics proved the difference: The Don would end up scoring 974 runs in the series, still an all-time record.
+Australia came from behind to win 2 – 1, and regain the Ashes.

-The dramatic result, Bradman’s remarkable scoring spree, and Vaude and Millar’s showmanship, made the Synthetic Tests a smash hit.
+The dramatic result, Bradman’s remarkable scoring spree, and Vaude and Millar’s showmanship, made for a compelling narrative.

 The following English tour to Australia, in 1932/33, was the acrimonious ‘Bodyline’ series.

 England, under Douglas Jardine, deployed a battery of fast bowlers and stacked legside field placings.
 The tactics were designed to intimidate the batsmen, and curb Bradman’s scoring.
 Both were successful; England won the series 4 – 1, and Bradman averaged a more mortal 56.